BJP-ruled Centre angry with me for not permitting stadiums to be used as jails: Kejriwal | Politics

 Delhi Chief Minister Arvind Kejriwal on Wednesday claimed that the BJP-ruled Centre was angry with him for not permitting stadiums to be used as temporary jails for farmers protesting against the farm laws.
 In a press briefing, Kejriwal also hit out at Punjab Chief Minister Amarinder Singh saying that he was speaking "BJP's language" by accusing him of "passing" three farm laws in Delhi.

+"The Centre had the plan of putting the farmers into jails as soon as they reached Delhi, but we refused to convert the nine stadiums into jails.
+The Centre is very upset with me for this," he claimed.
+The three farm laws were implemented across the country with the signature of the president and no state can stop them, he said.

+"If the implementation of the laws depended on the states, why would the farmers from across the nation reach Delhi to talk to the Centre and put their demands forward?
+They would have put their demands in front of their chief ministers," he said.
+Kejriwal appealed to the Centre to immediately fulfil all the demands of the farmers and bring in minimum support price for their crops, under legal framework.

-The Delhi government has notified one of the three laws.
+The Delhi government has notified the Farmers' Produce Trade and Commerce (Promotion and Facilitation) Ordinance, 2020, one of three farm laws of the Centre.
 "The Punjab CM accused me of passing the three black laws.
 How can he do such lowly politics at such a crucial time," Kejriwal said.

-"Amarinder Singh had several chances to stop farm bills but did not do so," he added.
-Kejriwal appealed to the Centre to immediately fulfil all the demands of the farmers and guarantee the minimum support price for their crops.
+He said the Punjab chief minister had many chances to stop the farm bills but he did not do so.
+"Captain sahab had many chances to stop the farm bills.
+Why did he not act against these bills being a member of the central government's committee formulating and deliberating on these bills?"
+Kejriwal asked.

+"Is this Captain sahab's friendship with the BJP or is he under pressure, because of which he is making false allegations against me?" he asked.
+His remarks come after Singh on Tuesday lashed out at the Kejriwal government for issuing a notification to implement the farm laws in Delhi, saying the party did it in the "midst of a crisis" while "pretending" to stand with the farmers.

 - READ MORE ON: